Panama is a Perfect Plan B

 Why Panama For Your Plan B

-Panama makes it relatively easy for foreigners from the U.S., Canada, and Europe to gain residency, especially with their alluring options for retirees.
+Panama makes it relatively easy for foreigners from the U.S., Canada, and Europe to obtain residency, especially with its attractive options for retirees.
 Retirees get these discounts once they have a permanent visa:

 * 25% off utility bills